python/cpython/Doc/library/subprocess.rst

 Replacing Older Functions with the subprocess Module
 ----------------------------------------------------

-In this section, "a ==> b" means that b can be used as a replacement for a.
+In this section, "a becomes b" means that b can be used as a replacement for a.

 .. note::

-   All functions in this section fail (more or less) silently if the executed program cannot be found; this module raises an :exc:`OSError` exception.
+   All "a" functions in this section fail (more or less) silently if the executed program cannot be found; the "b" replacements raise :exc:`OSError` instead.

+   In addition, the replacements using :func:`check_output` will fail with a :exc:`CalledProcessError` if the requested operation produces a non-zero return code.
+The output is still available as the ``output`` attribute of the raised exception.

-In the following examples, we assume that the subprocess module is imported with "from subprocess import \*".
+In the following examples, we assume that the relevant functions have already been imported from the subprocess module.

 Replacing /bin/sh shell backquote